irisnet/irishub-load/README.md

 # irishub-load
-A simple to for IRIS hub load testing
+A simple tool for IRIS hub load testing